It used to be we'd walk into a room and flip on the light switch, maybe slide the dimmer up or down a bit to change the brightness.

-Lighting solutions can be stand-alone projects, but they're often paired with other home automation features to create a holistic home environment that's controlled by a single wall panel and app.
-For example, press that "Relax" button on your scheme choices, and as the lights dim the soothing sounds of jazz surround you.
+Lighting solutions can be standalone projects, but they're often paired with other home automation features to create a holistic home environment that's controlled by a single wall panel and app.
+For example, press that "Relax" button on your scheme choices, and as the lights dim, you're surrounded by the soothing sounds of jazz.

 Lights are essential components of home security systems, too, teaming up with video cameras, alarms, and motion sensors to keep your house safe, whether or not you're there.